pranigopu/pranigopu.github.io/docs/philosophy/epistemology/rationality-in-practice/5-principles-for-rationality-in-practice.md

 **NOTE 3**: To entertain arbitrary concerns as valid concerns is to abandon reason, because on what basis would you start or stop taking such concerns into account?
 Since they are arbitrary, such a basis cannot exist in your grasp of reality.
 Hence, such a basis is necessarily irrational, e.g. out-of-context compulsion, whim, etc.

 **NOTE 4**: If you want to maximise your ability to recognise hidden concerns and possibilities, entertaining arbitrary and non-essential concerns achieves the exact opposite, i.e. it undermines your focus on reality and your ability to recognise valid concerns and possibilities in reality.
-An essentials-first approach is the only way to maximise your ability to keep your focus on reality clear and alert is to focus on the essentials.
+An essentials-first approach is the only way to maximise your ability to keep your focus on reality clear and alert.

 ---